donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/compute_torque.md

 ##### __Queue-wise policies__

-For every job queue, the total number of __runnable__ (i.e. the jobs occupying resources to perform computations) and __queue-able__ (i.e. the jobs waiting in the queue for resources to be available) jobs per user are throttled.
-The table below summarises the settings for different job queues.
+For every job queue, the total number of __runnable__ and __queue-able__ jobs per user are throttled.
+In the table below, the `max. runnable jobs` specifies the maximum number of running jobs a user is allowed to have in a queue at a given time; while the `max. queueable jobs` restricts the total number of jobs (including idle, running and blocked jobs) a user is allowed to have.

 | queue name | max. runnable jobs | max. queue-able jobs |
 |:-----------|-------------------:|---------------------:|